dgitj/dgitj.github.io/index.md

 1. Jin, Kannengiesser, Rank, and Sunyaev: Collaborative Distributed Machine Learning
 2. Jin, Kannengiesser, Sturm, and Sunyaev: Tackling Challenges of Robustness Measures in Open Multi-Agent Systems

+---

+> The best in the world are not the best because they win every point...It's because they know they'll lose...again and again.. and have learned how to deal with it.
+Roger Federer

 ## Projects
 1. SlenDefence